captusopp/hello/README.md

-This project will help me to learn git
+This project will help me to learn git.
+2019.05.14